nchahare/nchahare.github.io/_recipes/amcurry.md

 description: Potatoes peas curry
 ---
 # Aloo mutter (AM) curry
-My mother use to cook this at least once a week.
-Fairly easy and fast to cook.
+My mother used to cook this at least once a week.
+It's fairly easy and fast to cook.
+I typically cook this with fresh potatoes and frozen green peas.

+Please refer to the [author's notes](https://nchahare.github.io/blog/2022/cooking/) if this is your first time here.

 ## ingredients
 For 6 portions.